dmontaner-teaching/ngs_software_installation/cutadapt.md

 - Download Cython form <http://cython.org/#download>
 - Uncompress
-- Change to the uncompressed folder and type:
+- Change to the uncompressed folder and type: `python setup.py install --user` python-dev

-    python setup.py install --user

 Still `python-dev` needs to be installed (I do not know if there is a local way to install this or if it has to be installed via apt)